-Discount Winter Tour Combo | 3 National Parks & Ice Caving
+2 in 1 Bundle Discount Tours | All National Parks & Ice Caving

-Join this fantastic winter tour combo where you'll be hunting down the Northern Lights across Iceland's most spectacular regions; the national parks of Þingvellir, Vatnajökull and Snæfellsnes.
-Not only that, you will also get to hike one of the country's magnificent glaciers and explore inside another one on a dazzling ice cave trip.
+Join this fantastic winter tour combo where you'll be hunting down the Northern Lights across Iceland's most spectacular regions; the national parks of Þingvellir, Vatnajökull, and Snæfellsnes.
+Not only that, but you will also get to hike one of the country's magnificent glaciers and explore inside another one on a dazzling ice cave trip.

-The natural splendour of the Snæfellsnes Peninsula is untouched and lacking in light pollution, meaning that if the night sky is clear, you should be able to see the celestial display of the Aurora Borealis.
+The natural splendor of the Snæfellsnes Peninsula is untouched and lacking in light pollution, meaning that if the night sky is clear, you should be able to see the celestial display of the Aurora Borealis.
 You will finish your tour with a return journey to Reykjavík.

 Make the most out of your winter days in Iceland and save a buck while doing so.
 Check availability by choosing a date.